-> Annual Notification of Policy
+Annual Notification of Policy

 SCPS will actively inform families and the public each year of basic information about this policy, including its content, any updates to the policy and implementation status.
-SCPS will make this information available via the district website (www.surryschools.net) and/or district-wide communications.
-Annually, SCPS will also publicize the name and contact information of the school district officials leading and coordinating the committee, as well as information on how the public can get involved with the school wellness committee.
+SCPS will make this information available via the district website (www.surryschools.net) and/or districtwide communications.
+Annually, SCPS will also publicize how the public can get involved with the school wellness committee.
+SCPS will actively notify the public about the content of or any updates to the wellness policy annually, at a minimum.
+SCPS will also use these mechanisms to inform the community about the availability of the annual and triennial reports.